davidycliao/flaiR/README.md

 <div style="text-align: justify">

-`{flaiR}` is a R wrapper of the {FlairNLP} for R users, particularly for social science researchers.
-It offers streamlined access to the core features of `FlairNLP` from Python.
-FlairNLP is an advanced NLP framework that incorporates the latest techniques developed by the Humboldt University of Berlin.
-For a deeper understanding of Flair’s architecture, refer to the research article ‘[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)’ and the official [mannual](https://flairnlp.github.io) in Python.
+`{flaiR}` is a R wrapper of the {`flairNLP/flair`} for R users, particularly for social science researchers.
+It offers streamlined access to the core features of {`flairNLP`}. `{flairNLP}` is an advanced NLP framework in Python that incorporates the advanced techniques developed by the Humboldt University of Berlin.
+For a deeper understanding of {flairNLP/flair}’s architecture, refer to the research article ‘[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)’ and the official [mannual](https://flairnlp.github.io) in Python.

 For R users, {`flairR`} primarily consists of two main components.
-The first is a wrapper function built on top of {`reticulate`}, which enables you to interact directly with Python modules in R and provides seamless support for documents in the R community.
-Secondly, to facilitate more efficient use for social science research, {`flairR`}
+The first is a wrapper function built on top of {`reticulate`}, which enables you to interact directly with Python modules in R and provides seamless support for documents and [tutorial (in progress)](https://davidycliao.github.io/flaiR/) in the R community.
-wraps the FlairNLP Python with three major functions to extract features in a tidy and clean format using [data.table](https://cran.r-project.org/web/packages/data.table/index.html).
+Secondly, to facilitate more efficient use for social science research, {`flairR`} wraps the FlairNLP Python with three major functions to extract features in a tidy and clean format using [data.table](https://cran.r-project.org/web/packages/data.table/index.html).
 The features include [**part-of-speech tagging**](https://davidycliao.github.io/flaiR/articles/get_pos.html),